alexribeirodesa/yilite-webcam/README.md

-With this app you can use your YI LITE action camera as a webcam in your computer!
+With this app you can use your YI LITE action camera as a wifi webcam in your computer!

 ## Getting Started
 ### Prerequisites